John Tanton: Views

 Tanton's anti-immigration rhetoric combined concerns about ecology and promotion of eugenics; he couched his promotion of these ideas in liberal concerns over sustainability.
 His views on immigration were influenced by climate and environmental concerns, arguing in the 1980s that climate change would have a major impact on America's borders and lead to conflict.
 Tanton was for eugenics, the process of "improving the genetic quality of the human population".
 Tanton wrote a paper in 1975 arguing for "passive eugenics" whereby child-bearing would be restricted to those between the ages of 20 and 35.

 Later, his views and statements began to become overtly racist and extremist, and he began to draw close to Jared Taylor, whose books he admired and who was a regular at his conferences.
 In the words of Rafael Bernal of The Hill, Tanton's opposition to immigration was "on the grounds of population reduction and protection of an ethnic white majority".
 According to the New York Times, Tanton over time increasingly made his case against immigration in "racial terms".
 According to the New York Times, Tanton also said "One of my prime concerns is about the decline of folks who look like you and me ... for European-American society and culture to persist requires a European-American majority, and a clear one at that."

-Tanton's environmentalist and anti-immigration activities are well-documented in 15 file boxes of archives he donated to the Bentley Historical Library at the University of Michigan.
+Tanton's environmentalist and anti-immigration activities are well-documented in 17 file boxes of archives he donated to the Bentley Historical Library at the University of Michigan.
 Another 10 file boxes are sealed until 2035.
 A February 2009 Southern Poverty Law Center report examined Tanton's written correspondence highlighted alleged connections between Tanton's anti-immigration efforts and white supremacist, neo-Nazi and pro-eugenics leaders, calling Tanton the "puppeteer of the nativist movement" with deep racist roots and ties to many white supremacists and eugenicists.
+Tanton and his organisations spent decades linking immigration to environmental concerns.

 Tanton's promotion of such views has been influential, with ProPublica noting influences on Fox News commentator Tucker Carlson, white supremacist Richard Spencer, and Ann Coulter.
 They noted similar ideas influenced Brenton Tarrant, the perpetrator of the 2019 Christchurch mosque shootings, who murdered 51 people, and the perpetrator of a similar terrorist attack carried out in El Paso a few months later.